awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Log.md

 /
 ```

-The following example enables supplemental logging for all fixed\-length maximum size columns:
+The following example enables supplemental logging for all fixed\-length maximum size columns\.

 ```
 begin